-Why did these busy young women feel compelled to action?
+• Why did these busy young women feel compelled to action?

 Karen Berquist took notes and recorded the conversations and Sally Fisk took candid photos.
 This narrative is composed from their recollections.
-We hope it preserves a useful history of the founding and first decade of FISH, the contributions of its many volunteers, and the collective community support that has helped many neighbors in times of need.
+We hope it preserves a useful history of the founding and first decade of Fish, the contributions of its many volunteers and the collective community support that helped many neighbors in times of need.
 Few documents remain from the first years, but included with this text are a copy of the original article that appeared in Reader's Digest in January 1969; directions for volunteers dated 1979 - 1980; lists of volunteers by service category from the early 1980s; and a directory from the mid-1980s.

-1969 - Inspiration from Reader's Digest

-In 1960, Reggie and Ling Ngo moved to Newport News, Virginia, and became parishioners at the mission church that later became St. Jerome Catholic Church.
-In winter of 1969, Ling read Readers Digest article, "A Friendly Neighbor Called Fish," describing the grassroots efforts of Anglican minister, Reverend Derek Eastman, and his congregation in Old Headington, near Oxford, England.
+1969 - Inspiration from Reader's Digest: In 1960, Reggie and Ling Ngo moved to Newport News and became parishioners at the mission church which later became St. Jerome Catholic Church.
+It was winter of 1969 when Ling read the Readers Digest article titled "A Friendly Neighbor Called Fish" describing the grassroots efforts of an Anglican minister, Reverend Derek Eastman and his congregation in Old Headington, near Oxford, England.

 The story moved Ling to action.
-The Catholic Church, had recently put forth a call to lay ministry; and although the call to acts of mercy is centuries-old, there was something new and exciting in the spirit of Vatican II.
+Within the Catholic Church, Vatican II had put forth a call to lay ministry.
+Although the call to acts of mercy is centuries old, there was something new and exciting in the spirit of Vatican II.
 The call also resonated with the spirit of compassion and caring that Ling had learned from her Buddhist grandmother.
-Ling wrote to Reverend Eastman and received a lengthy letter in reply.
+Ling wrote to Reverend Derek Eastman and received a lengthy letter in reply.
 He encouraged her to do what she could in her community to establish a volunteer service group using his simple project as a model.

-In addition to informational brochures and suggestions for organizing, Reverend Eastman shared the spirit of how the work should be done.
+In addition to information brochures and suggestions for organizing, Reverend Eastman shared the spirit of how the work should be done.
 Ling recalls that he told them to "work simply, as caring neighbors."
-He reminded her that although actions would be helpful to others, there would also be times when the most important thing a person could do for another was to "just listen."
+He reminded her that although actions would be helpful to others, there would also be times when the most important thing a person could do for another was to 'just listen'.

-St. Jerome's pastor, Father Frank Hendrick, supported the idea of a FISH volunteer program in his parish, and meetings to organize and recruit volunteers soon followed.
+St. Jerome's pastor, Father Frank Hendrick, supported the idea of a Fish volunteer program in his parish and meetings to organize and recruit volunteers soon followed.
 Volunteers signed up to cook and deliver meals, provide transportation, babysit, or supply clothes.
-That year, FISH at St. Jerome's became one of hundreds of volunteer groups that sprang up as a result of this one Reader's Digest article.
+That year, Fish at St. Jerome's became one of hundreds of volunteer groups that sprang up as a result of this one Reader's Digest story.

-1974 - FISH Comes to Williamsburg

-The Ngo family moved to Williamsburg in 1974 and joined the congregation at St. Bede Catholic Church.
-There, Ling met Sister Nancy Lydon, a young nun from the Sisters of Mercy who taught at Walsingham Academy, served as St. Bede's Social Ministry organizer, and played the drums in the folk group.
-Sister Nancy encouraged Ling to start a FISH program in Williamsburg.
-St. Bede pastor, Father Anthony Warner agreed and meetings were held and volunteers recruited.By 1975, Williamsburg had its first group of FISH volunteers.
+1974 - Fish Comes to Williamsburg: The Ngo family moved to Williamsburg in 1974 and joined the congregation at St. Bede Catholic Church.
+There Ling met Sister Nancy Lydon who is remembered as a young nun from the Sisters of Mercy who taught at Walsingham Academy, served as Social Ministry organizer at St. Bede and played the drums in the folk group.
+Sister Nancy encouraged Ling to start a Fish program in Williamsburg.
+St. Bede pastor, Father Anthony Warner agreed and, as at St. Jerome's a few years earlier, meetings were held and volunteers recruited.
+By 1975 Williamsburg had its first group of Fish volunteers.